-- Revenue: the increase in demand for the commodities underlying the Group's portfolio should result in higher prices, increasing the medium to long-term royalty and streaming revenue - Price premium may eventuate for those commodities ethically sourced or derived from operations with low carbon footprints and high sustainability credentials - eg. cobalt from Voisey's Bay and iron ore from IOC both of which have strong sustainability credentials and low carbon footprints.
+- Potential financial impacts for Ecora - Revenue: the increase in demand for the commodities underlying the Group's portfolio should result in higher prices, increasing the medium to long-term royalty and streaming revenue - Price premium may eventuate for those commodities ethically sourced or derived from operations with low carbon footprints and high sustainability credentials - eg. cobalt from Voisey's Bay and iron ore from IOC both of which have strong sustainability credentials and low carbon footprints.

-Time horizon:

-3-5 years
+Time horizon: 3-5 years